Franklin Avenue Shuttle: Truncation

-Brighton–Franklin express service ended in 1956, and the last through service, on Saturdays, ran on February 16, 1963 in advance of new BMT schedules in effect the next day, resulting in the 7 Franklin Avenue Line becoming a full-time shuttle.
+Brighton–Franklin Sunday express service ended after the 1956 summer season, though it continued for several years as a summer-only local.
+The last through service, on Saturdays, ran on February 16, 1963 in advance of new BMT schedules in effect the next day, resulting in the 7 Franklin Avenue Line becoming a full-time shuttle.
 On November 1, 1965, when R27s started going into service, this service was named SS, and in 1985, when the practice of using double letters was eliminated, this service became the S. However, some trains from the 1960s to 1980s continued to use the BMT 7 signage.

-On December 1, 1974, a southbound shuttle train of R32s was approaching the tunnel portal en route from Franklin Avenue when it derailed on the crossover at Empire Blvd. and smashed into the same place where BRT car 100 had hit in the Malbone Street Wreck.
-This derailment resulted in some injuries, with R32 car 3668 damaged beyond repair, but there were no reported fatalities, because time signals limit the speed of trains coming down the hill from Crown Heights.
+On December 1, 1974, a southbound shuttle train of R32s was approaching the tunnel portal en route from Franklin Avenue when it derailed on the crossover at Empire Boulevard and smashed into the same place where BRT car 100 had hit in the Malbone Street Wreck.
+This derailment resulted in some injuries, with R32 car 3668 damaged beyond repair, but there were no fatalities, because time signals limit the speed of trains coming down the hill from Crown Heights.